liquiddeath13/VoyagerTF/README.md

 External LOLTF with modded voyager connected.

-Ideal for ur new "UD" Private Softaim P2C.

 - "UNDETECTED" in P2C terms (once u change the aimbot method of course, also common um detections)
 - While its "UNDETECTED" the drawback is the absolutely shit compatibility, but once u get around with that, its great.